U.S. flag

 • Rhabdomyolysis

-• Sodium bicarbonate for widened QRS to overcome sodium channel blockade; 2 mEq/kg, typically 2 to 3 amps of bicarb, then continuous infusion.
+• Adult dose: 2 mEq/kg (typically 2 to 3 ampules of bicarbonate) via continuous infusion.
 Mix 3 ampules of sodium bicarbonate in 1L D5W, and run this infusion at 250 mL/hr.

-• Magnesium sulfate should be administered intravenously for prolonged QT interval.
+• Magnesium sulfate: should be administered intravenously for a prolonged QT interval

-• May consider physostigmine (acetylcholinesterase inhibitor that binds reversibly to inhibit acetylcholinesterase in the central and peripheral nervous system, which in turn allows acetylcholine to bind to muscarinic receptors to overcome the anticholinergic block.
-This should be given in concert with medical toxicologist/poison control.
+• Physostigmine: acetylcholinesterase inhibitor that binds reversibly to inhibit acetylcholinesterase in the central and peripheral nervous system, which in turn allows acetylcholine to bind to muscarinic receptors to overcome the anticholinergic block.
+Physostigmine should be administered while in contact with a medical toxicologist or poison control specialist.

-• Have atropine at the bedside, and watch for bradycardia
+• Atropine should be ready at the bedside, and patients should be monitored for bradycardia

-• Further studies are needed to investigate the potential treatment of diphenhydramine toxicity using sodium bicarbonate and intravenous lipid emulsion therapy.[13]
+Further studies are needed to investigate the potential treatment of diphenhydramine toxicity using sodium bicarbonate and intravenous lipid emulsion therapy.[43]
+Severe diphenhydramine toxicity can cause cardiac adverse effects due to sodium channel blockade.
+Lipid emulsion therapy may serve as an alternative treatment, as the lipids bind to diphenhydramine, potentially reversing its blockage of sodium channels.[44]

 Enhancing Healthcare Team Outcomes

-Diphenhydramine is now available over the counter, but that does not mean that interprofessional healthcare team members should not pay close attention to when patients are using it, particularly if they are self-medicating; the clinician (MD, DO, NP, PA), nurse, and pharmacist needs to educate the patient on the safe use of this agent.
+Diphenhydramine is now available over the counter, but that does not mean that interprofessional healthcare team members should not pay close attention when patients report self-administering it.
+Clinicians must educate the patient on the safe use of this agent.
 While the drug is relatively safe, it should not be combined with alcohol, other sedatives, and hypnotics.
-The patient must be taught how to read labels and not take more than the recommended dose.
-Parents should be educated on the safe storage of this agent to prevent accidental ingestion by children.
-Interprofessional collaboration and information sharing will result in improved patient outcomes and help to preclude adverse events.
-[Level 5]
+The patient should be shown how to read the product labeling and advised not to take more than the recommended dose.
+Parents should also be educated on the safe storage of this agent to prevent accidental ingestion by children.[31]
+Immunologists can provide valuable insight into refractory anaphylaxis.
+Emergency medicine physicians need to be prepared to handle potential overdose or severe reactions.
+Toxicologists offer expertise in managing toxic exposures and adverse effects related to diphenhydramine.
+Collaboration among interprofessional teams and exchanging information can enhance patient outcomes and mitigate adverse events related to diphenhydramine therapy.

 Review Questions